 How much does it cost?

 The working holiday visa fee is non-refundable and will not be returned in the case of an unapproved application (which I imagine would really only happen if you had an outstandings felony charge on your record or the like).
-It costs just $195 AUD (about $160 depending on the current exchange rate).
+It costs $440 AUD but will be reduced to $390 in January 2017.

-I spoke with one U.S. citizen who told me that his visa was approved in less than 24 hours, and the program is notorious for having a quick approval process.
+I spoke with one U.S. citizen who told me that his visa was approved in less than 24 hours, and the program is known for having a quick approval process.

 Where can I apply?